tailwindlabs/tailwindcss.com/source/docs/upgrading-to-v1.blade.md

 By unstyling headings by default, we make it a lot easier to avoid this pitfall by ensuring that any size or weight you set is explicit and intentional.

-This change might not affect you at all if you are already specifying a font-weight and font-size on all your headings, but if you aren't, you just need to assign an explicit size and weight wherever it's missing:
+This change might not affect you at all if you are already specifying a font-weight and font-size on all your headings, but if you aren't, you’ll need to assign an explicit size and weight wherever it's missing:

 ```diff
 - <h1>Manage Account<h1>